‘Phat Tuesdays: The Era of Hip-Hop Comedy’ to premiere on Amazon Prime

-For black comics in the 1990s, their Los Angeles go-to spot was the comedy store.

-A new Amazon Prime mini-series spotlights legendary stand-ups who used the club to kick-start their careers.

-“Phat Tuesdays: The Era of Hip-Hop Comedy,” tells the story of how black comedians made it from the hood all the way to Hollywood.
+“Phat Tuesdays: The Era of Hip-Hop Comedy” tells the story of how Black comedians made their dreams come true in Hollywood.

 It was comedian Guy Torry who came up with the idea for “Phat Tuesdays”.